AbdLaswi/Tic-Tac-Toe/README.md

     npm run start:secClient
 ```

+**Note:**

-you need to run the second client first, as it is the one who will be invited to the game.
+The second client must start first as it initiates the game.
-don't worry if you start the first client first, you will get "player is not online yet", but when the sec client is online you will have to restart the server as this simulator does not have UI to re-invoke the client when the player becomes online.
+If the first client starts before the second, you may see a message: "player is not online yet".
+Once the second client connects, restart the server to reinitialize the simulation.

+## **Unit Tests:**
-if you want to run the app test, simply use the following command:
+To run unit tests, use the following command:

 ```bash
     npm run start:unit
 ```
-or from debugger menu use: **Debug Jest Tests**
+Alternatively, select Debug Jest Tests from the debugger menu.

 ## **Features:**

-The app supports the following events:
+The application supports the following events:

-- create game
+- Create game.
-- notify other players to join
+- Notify other players to join.
-- notify admin on other player's joining
+- Notify the admin when other players join.
-- wait inside the room/lobby 'till the admin starts the game.
+- Wait in the lobby until the admin starts the game.
-- allow the player to leave the lobby.
+- Allow players to leave the lobby.
-- game logic (make moves)
+- Handle game logic (make moves).
-- close the room/lobby
+- Close the room or lobby.
-- join the room/lobby
+- Join the room or lobby.
-- store the games inside the database.
+- Store games in the database.
-- allow the player to see other player's accounts.
+- Allow players to view other players' accounts.
-- allow the player to see his games history, and check each move that has been made at the time.
+- Allow players to view their game history and review each move.
-- create an account, and login.
+- Create an account and log in.

 **About the App:**

-- the app is using JWT for authentication.
+- The app uses JWT for authentication.
-- the app is using redis to store the game information(short-term), and the data is being cached for 10 mins(can be changed) renewed on every move.
+- The app uses Redis to store game information (short-term) with a cache duration of 10 minutes, which renews on every move.
-- the app is using postgresql to store the game information(long-term), and user information.
+- The app uses PostgreSQL to store game information (long-term) and user information.
-- under logs folder, you will find two files to simulate the cloudwatch/Loggly works.
+- The logs folder contains two files simulating cloud logging services like CloudWatch or Loggly.
-- the app is using both socket.io and ExpressJs to serve the player based on the business needs.
+- The app uses both Socket.IO and Express.js to serve players based on business needs.

 ## **App structure:**
 .